1 Samuel 23

 1 Samuel 23:6-13The Betrayal Question: Will Keilah Betray Me?

 6And it came to pass, when Abiathar the son of Ahimelech fled to David to Keilah, that he came down with an ephod in his hand.
-7And Saul heard that David was come to Keilah.
+7And it was told Saul that David was come to Keilah.
 And Saul said, God hath delivered him into mine hand; for he is shut in, by entering into a town that hath gates and bars.

 8And Saul called all the people together to war, to go down to Keilah, to besiege David and his men.
 9And David knew that Saul secretly practised mischief against him; and he said to Abiathar the priest, Bring hither the ephod.
-10Then said David, O Lord God of Israel, thy servant hath certainly heard that Saul seeketh to come to Keilah, to destroy the city for my sake.
-Will the men of Keilah deliver me up into his hand? will Saul come down, as thy servant hath heard?
-O Lord God of Israel, I beseech thee, tell thy servant.
-And the Lord said, He will come down.
+10Then said David, O LORD God of Israel, thy servant hath certainly heard that Saul seeketh to come to Keilah, to destroy the city for my sake.

 David calls upon the "Lord God of Israel" - a name that invokes the covenant God who has guided Israel from the beginning.
-David is not asking for comfort.
-He is asking for the truth.
-What he needs to know is not whether things will work out, but what is coming.
+David is asking for the truth about what is coming, not comfort about how things will feel.

 David asks two questions: "Will the men of Keilah deliver me up into his hand? will Saul come down?"
 The Lord answers the second: "He will come down."
 So Saul is coming.
 The first question - about betrayal - receives an answer in the next verse.

-God knows what will happen.
-Not what might happen, but what will happen.
+God knows what will happen - the settled future, the certain outcome.
 Saul will come down.
 The future is not hidden from the Lord.

 The answer is clear and terrible.
 The men of Keilah - the very people David just saved, the city he delivered from the Philistines - will deliver him to Saul.
-Not out of malice, but out of fear.
-Saul is more powerful than gratitude.
+Fear has overpowered gratitude.
 Saul is more feared than the loyalty owed to one who just saved their lives.
 This is the reward of righteousness in a fallen world.

 David does not debate.
 He does not ask a third time.
 The answer is given: they will betray him.
 So he leaves with his six hundred men and departs into the wilderness.
 The text tells us this matters enough to Saul that when he hears David has escaped, he abandons the pursuit.
 His enemy has slipped through his grasp.